PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 In this case, the trend graph would show 2 unique users (based on person_id = `user-1` and `user-2`) but the Person modal would only show `user-1` as `user-2` has been deleted.

-## PoEv2

-aka PoE with future merges

-### 1. Filtering on person properties

-Person properties at the time the event was processed are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)

-### 2. Insights counting unique persons

--   All [person merges](https://posthog.com/docs/how-posthog-works/ingestion-pipeline#merging-two-persons) that were done before enabling will be counted separately (see PoEv1 above).
--   All merges going forward will update the events table, i.e. unique user counts work the same way as with JOINs, see [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons).

-> **Note:** We don't _exactly_ update the events table directly during event processing, but it's rather a simplification we're using here to keep the docs easy to follow.

 ## PoEv3